natashagp/natashagp/README.md

 Developer from São Paulo, Brazil.

-Some development projects and codes were migrated to Codeberg - https://codeberg.org/natashagp
+Most development projects and codes were migrated to Codeberg - https://codeberg.org/natashagp